Edited by Pam Weintraub

 So how prevalent was suicide in the neolithic past?
 It is a question archaeologists have never thought to ask, and for which we cannot expect fossil evidence.
 But let’s suppose humans first became at risk about 100,000 years ago.
 We can assume that in the early days the infection rate would have remained relatively low.
 But once humans left Africa, living conditions were set to become increasingly harsh.
 In the icy climate of central Europe 50,000 years ago, with people struggling to survive the elements and in murderous competition with neighbouring humans, there would have been plenty of occasion for short-term despair.
 If the rate of suicide then reached a critical level, it could well have become epidemic.

 Did suicide threaten the survival of entire populations of early humans?
 There have been several genetic bottlenecks in human history, suggesting that populations crashed almost to nothing.
 These have been attributed to external factors such as internecine strife, or volcanic winter, or disease.
-But was the real cause a worm internal to the human mind?Make a donation
+But was the real cause a worm internal to the human mind?Support Aeon: make a one-off donation